 If candidates want to receive accommodations, they need to timely submit a request form that includes proper documentation (from a qualified diagnostician).

-If the request is valid and done within the proper time frame, the State GED Administrator will grant approval for the accommodations.
+If the request is valid and done within the proper time frame, the State GED Administrator, usually through the GED Manager Program, will grant approval for the accommodations.

 A GED Examiner may not be providing accommodated GED testing to an applicant if he/she doesn’t have prior permission from the state’s GED office, as providing any accommodations without holding prior approval may lead to the closure of the GED testing site.

 The GED is entirely computer-formatted, but there are accommodations that require, for example, providing large print versions of the GED test.

 In such cases, prior approval is also required, and in doubt, please contact a GED testing site near you to learn all about their possibilities and accommodation policy.
 You can find a full list of GED testing sites in the U.S., including phone numbers, here.

 GED testing centers are required to provide accommodations to all applicants that are granted approval for their accommodations by the states’ GED Offices.